Skip to Content

 Travel trailers come in all sizes.

-There are smaller travel trailers available, such as teardrop trailers and pop-up trailers, which offer a more compact and lightweight RV option.
-These small trailers may measure just 10-12 feet long and weigh under 3000 pounds.
-There are also large travel trailers that are as large as fifth wheels.
+Smaller travel trailers, such as teardrop trailers and pop-up trailers, measure just 10-12 feet long.
+There are also large travel trailers in the 40 foot range.
+These are as large as fifth wheels.

 Total Rig Length

 Fifth wheels have an advantage.
-Due to their unique hitch design, the fifth wheel trailer overhangs the tow vehicle, effectively shortening the overall combined length of your rig.
+Due to their hitch design, the fifth wheel overhangs the tow vehicle.
+This effectively shortens the combined length of your truck and trailer.
 When comparing a fifth wheel and a travel trailer of the same size, the fifth wheel will have a shorter overall length.

-In other words, a 40 foot fifth wheel and tow vehicle will be shorter than a 40 foot travel trailer and tow vehicle.
-Alternatively, a fifth wheel can offer more interior space at the same total rig length.
-A fifth wheel and truck that measure 50 feet total in length will be far roomier than a travel trailer and truck that measure the same 50 feet in length.
+For example, a 40 foot fifth wheel and tow vehicle will be shorter than a 40 foot travel trailer and tow vehicle.
+A fifth wheel can offer more interior space at the same total rig length.
 This is possible thanks to the extra space in the area overhanging the truck bed.

-This shorter rig length makes a fifth wheel easier to maneuver in tight spaces.
-You can navigate campgrounds more easily with a shorter rig.
+This shorter rig length makes a fifth wheel easier to maneuver.
+You can navigate campgrounds more easily.
 A shorter rig also makes it easier to stop for gas, groceries, restaurants, etc. A shorter rig is easier to park.
-It takes up fewer parking spaces.
+It will take up fewer parking spaces.

 A truck pulling an off-road trailer